 An experimental Ebola vaccine appears safe and triggered signs of immune protection in the first 20 volunteers to test it, U.S. researchers reported Nov.
 26.

-PARIS - Agence France-Presse
+MADRID - Agence France-Presse

 Daily News - Follow us on